EdexcelBiologyExam Board Revision

 Exam Questions

-Describe and explain the structure of DNA and its significance in genetics.
+Describe and explain the structure of DNA and its significance in heredity.
 [6 marks]

 6 marks